10 Steps for Doing Short Term Missions Trips Well

 9. Be compassionate, and kind, but don’t be led by needs.
 Be led by the Holy Spirit.

-Jesus didn’t do it, and we shouldn’t try either.
+Jesus didn’t meet every need and we shouldn’t try to either.
 You also shouldn’t expect the organization you are visiting to be able to fulfill every need of their beneficiaries.
-Focus on one’s vision is the most difficult, but most essential thing to maintain on the mission field when there are so many needs surrounding you.
-But effective ministries have clear focus and they stick to it.
+Effective ministries have clear focus and they stick to it.

 Your emotions will be stirred up, but during your time, try to decipher between your heart strings and God’s actual voice and be obedient.
-When in doubt, check with your team leader to see what is appropriate.
+When in doubt, check with your team leader to see what is appropriate and use wisdom.

-Don’t try to “adopt” a kid or smuggle them in your suitcase, or hand out your email and address to “sponsor” someone.
+Don’t tell a kid you’re going to “sponsor” them.
 Don’t make promises you can’t keep and don’t put the missionary in the position to pick up your mess.

 That’s not what you are there for.
 The reality is, that in a few months you will go back to your normal life and most likely forget about the promises you made, or the people you met, while that missionary will still be there day in and day out with them.
 Make sure you run everything through them.